UTNkar/documentation/content/guides/new_website.md

 3. Run the moore playbook in the ansible repository.
 You can use the tag `nginx` if you don't want to update moore to the latest version at the same time.

-4. SSH into the server and add the new domain name to the SSL certificate.
-Instructions can be found [here](/server_software/certbot/).
-Dont forget to reload nginx after this step.

-5. Go to moore and create a new site in wagtail admin.
+4. Go to moore and create a new site in wagtail admin.
 Create a homepage and fill in the english and swedish name for the site.

-6. Create a new website under settings with the URL created in the first step and select the newly created site.
+5. Create a new website under settings with the URL created in the first step and select the newly created site.

-7. Create a new collection (*samling*) for the owners of the new website so that they have somewhere to place pictures and videos.
+6. Create a new collection (*samling*) for the owners of the new website so that they have somewhere to place pictures and videos.

-8. Create a new group or modify an existing and give that group access to the site and the collection for images, documents and videos.
+7. Create a new group or modify an existing and give that group access to the site and the collection for images, documents and videos.

-9. Make sure that the new owner is applied to a position that has the group assigned to it or that the owner is directly assigned to the group.
+8. Make sure that the new owner is applied to a position that has the group assigned to it or that the owner is directly assigned to the group.

-10. Tell the new owners that their website is available and tell them that they have their own collection where they can put their images, documents and videos.
+9. Tell the new owners that their website is available and tell them that they have their own collection where they can put their images, documents and videos.